AI-READI/cds-specification/docs/docs/intro.md

 ## Development of the CDS

 The CDS is developed as part of the [AI-READI project](https://aireadi.org/) funded by the [NIH Bridge2AI Common Fund](https://commonfund.nih.gov/bridge2ai).
+We refer to the [Governance section](../resources/governance.md) for information regarding the continuous development and maintenance of the CDS.

+## Acknowledgment

+This project is funded by the NIH under award number 1OT2OD032644.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.